computerrock/javascript-team-toolbox/project-delivery-process.md

 $ # ... resolve potential conflicts
 $ git push origin feature-name

+# if branch was already on remote, you will probably need to push force it:
+$ git push -f origin feature-name

 # then make pull request for code review & merging the branch
 ```